SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Even still, ADT once again makes our list of best home security companies.
 Read our full ADT Review for more

-Editor’s Note: ADT is experienced enough to see which way the winds are blowing, and recently launched a DIY version of their popular security packages.
-Called ADT Self Startup, it uses wireless sensors from ADT and cameras from Google Nest.
+Editor’s Note: ADT recently launched a DIY version of their popular security packages.
+Called ADT Self Setup, it uses wireless sensors from ADT and cameras from Google Nest.
 The new app, ADT+ ties the system together.

 ---|---|